yuhsiang237/yuhsiang237.github.io/source/_posts/Use-CTE-to-simplify-query-in-SQL-Server.md

 categories:
   - [Database,SQL Server]
 ---
-If you use queries in SQL, you could involve complex statements that could cause some maintenance or read problems.
+If you use queries in SQL, you could involve complex statements that could cause some maintenance or reading problems.
 You can still do them, but you can choose a new way, <code>CTE</code>.

 **What is CTE?**